gengstrand/clojure-news-feed/server/feed3/README.md

 ## Performance Under Load

-Using the [load test](https://github.com/gengstrand/clojure-news-feed/tree/master/client/load) application, this microservice exhibits a throuhgput of 18,907 outbound post RPM with an average latency of 4 ms, a 95th percentile of 6 ms, and a 99th percentile of 10 ms.
+Using the [load test](https://github.com/gengstrand/clojure-news-feed/tree/master/client/load) application, this microservice exhibited a throuhgput of 18,907 outbound post RPM with an average latency of 4 ms, a 95th percentile of 6 ms, and a 99th percentile of 10 ms. It had allocated about 1.7 GB RAM.

 ## newsfeed-swagger